h2oai/h2o-2/h2o-docs/source/tutorial/kmeans.rst

 The data are composed of 210 observations, 7 attributes, and an priori grouping assignment.
 All data are positively valued and continuous.
-Before modeling, parse data into H2O as follows:
+Before modeling, parse data into H2O:

 #.
 From the drop-down **Data** menu, select **Upload** and use the helper to
    upload data.

 #.
-On the "Request Parse" page that displays, select whether the first row of the data set is a header or not.
-All other settings can be left in default.
-Press Submit.
+On the  "Request Parse" page that appears, check the "header" checkbox if the first row of the data set is a header.
+No other changes are required.

 #.
-Parsing data into H2O generates a .hex key ("data name.hex").
+Click **Submit**.
+Parsing data into H2O generates a .hex key of the form  "data name.hex"

 .. image:: KMparse.png
    :width: 90%

+""""""

 Building a Model
 """"""""""""""""